Kristine on the Berkshire Soccer Academy:

 Highlights from 2015 Session VI with Kristine

-We will see her twice at the Academy this coming summer, during Session II as a member of the TeamFirst Soccer Academy Coaching Team and during Session VI for a full day as a Visiting Professional.
 Lilly has an impressive coaching resume in addition to her work with TeamFirst.
-She has run youth camps and clinics for 20 years and currently serves as a Volunteer Assistant for the University of Texas Women’s team.
+She has run youth camps and clinics for 20 years and from 2014 – 2017, she served as an Assistant Coach for the University of Texas Women’s team.
 Lilly played collegiately for the University of North Carolina where she was a two-time captain and four time national champion.
 She graduated from UNC in in 1993 with a degree in communications.
-She also led her Wilton (CT) High School team to State Championships in 1986, 1987 and 1989.

 Kristine is married to David Heavy, and they have two daughters.

 She was recruited by, and eventually chose to attend, the University of North Carolina at Chapel Hill.
 Lilly competed as a student-athlete, playing for the university’s North Carolina Tar Heels women’s soccer team from 1989 to 1992 and captained the team in ’90, ’92.
 Kristine graduated from the University of North Carolina in 1993 with a degree in communications.

 During her time there, she won the NCAA Women’s Soccer Championship every year she played.
 She won the Hermann Trophy as a junior in 1991.
 To honor her time with the school, North Carolina retired her #15 jersey in 1994.

 As part of her acceptance speech, Lilly addressed 13 life lessons from what the game of soccer has taught her:

 No. 1: Oranges at halftime are still my favorite part of soccer, and they don’t have them much anymore.